trap-representation/Chlore/README.md

 ###### 1) Check out more examples in the `examples` directory. ######

 A formal language specification is extremely important for the development of a language, and Chlore has a (WIP) standard too.
-Check out the [Chlore-spec-working-drafts](https://github.com/trap-representation/Chlore-spec-working-drafts) repository to take a look at the working drafts.
+You can find working drafts of the Chlore22 standard in the [Chlore-spec-working-drafts](https://github.com/trap-representation/Chlore-spec-working-drafts) repository.

 You'll be able to find the source of the reference implementation of Chlore that I've been working on here soon.